yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 I will note that I agree that Mozilla needs to reduce its dependence on search engine royalties, especially after multiple [rounds of layoffs](https://arstechnica.com/information-technology/2020/08/firefox-maker-mozilla-lays-off-250-workers-says-covid-19-lowered-revenue/) - the future of the Mozilla projects (and perhaps the web) that we care about depend on it.

-The rollout, on the other hand was badly managed and confusing, and that is where I will place my focus.
+The rollout on the other hand, was badly managed and confusing, and that is where I will place my focus.

 ### Branding